ApryseSDK/pdftron-react-native/API.md

 ```

 #### reflowOrientation
-one of the [`Config.ReflowOrientation`](./src/Config/Config.ts) constants, optional, default value is `Config.ReflowOrientation.Horizontal`.
-Android only.
+one of the [`Config.ReflowOrientation`](./src/Config/Config.ts) constants, optional, defaults to the viewer's scroll direction.

 Sets the scrolling direction of the reflow control.